tomhazledine/rugby-data/README.md

-# React Boilerplate
+# Rugby Data

-A playground and/or jumping-off-point for experiments using React.js
+A React app to explore stats from the 6 Nations championship.